teslaluv/Kh-077-DevOps/Linux/Base/Task 3/README.md

 You can change the process priority using nice and renice utility.
 Nice command will launch a process with an user defined scheduling priority.
 Renice command will modify the scheduling priority of a running process.
 Linux Kernel schedules the process and allocates CPU time accordingly for each of them.

 15. Can I change the priority of a process using the top command?
 If so, how?

+You can use the r command from the top utility to change the priority of a currently running process

 16. Examine the kill command.
 How to send with the kill command process control signal?
 Give an example of commonly used signals.